‘My children’s hearts just break’: Some parents, teachers left scrambling after HCS learning model change

-MYRTLE BEACH, SC (WBTW) – Some Horry County teachers and parents expressed disappointment in Horry County School district’s decision to transition to full distant learning.
+MYRTLE BEACH, S.C.
+(WBTW) — Some Horry County teachers and parents expressed disappointment in Horry County Schools’ decision to transition to full distance learning.

-For now, full distant learning will be for the first full two weeks of January, starting January 4.
-The district announced the switch Monday after reporting a rise in coronavirus cases across the district and teacher quarantines.
+For now, full distance learning will be for the first full two weeks of January, starting Jan.
+4. The district announced the switch Monday after reporting a rise in coronavirus cases across the district and teacher quarantines.

 The change, however, leaves teachers and parents scrambling.
 “My children’s hearts just break,” said Susan Tuthill.
 She’s a single mother of two girls who attend school in Horry County.